tjhickey724/CoreSEtopics/lessons/cs103aspr23/lesson39.md

 ## SQL
 SQL is one of the best known relational database languages and if you want to know more about how Database Management systems work, then take

-# Surveys
-Please help improve this course by completing the following surveys:
-* my Teaching Practices Survey
-* the prototype Course Evaluation survey

 * COSI 127b Database Management Systems

 ## Web App development in NodeJS/Express/Mongoose/EJS